LLNL/RAJA/docs/sphinx/tutorial.rst

          //body
   });

-In summary, RAJA templated methods require the developer to supply the following
+In summary, using one of the RAJA templated methods requires the developer to supply the following
 1. Capture type [=] or [&]
 3. exec_policy - Specifying how the traversal occurs
 4. iter_space  - An iteration space for the RAJA loop (any random access container is expected)